 With our Global Payroll Calculator, you can estimate the total cost of hire, accurately budget your global payroll, and spot the best talent location.

 How Acumen’s International PEO and Payroll Service can Benefit Your Business in Greece

 Outsourcing the administrative and compliance tasks involved in employee payroll is one approach, but we have a better solution.
 Acumen International offers a global PEO and payroll solution that goes beyond outsourcing.
-We hire and compensate your global workforce on your behalf, and take care of all the details of payroll while ensuring full compliance with Greek labor and taxation laws.
+We hire and compensate your global workforce on your behalf and take care of all the payroll details while ensuring full compliance with Greek labor and taxation laws.

-Our comprehensive global PEO and payroll services are just some of the benefits of partnering with Acumen International.
-We make it easy for you to achieve your business goals in Greece by officially employing and compensating your best selected global talent – both locals and expats – without concerns for legal and compliance risks faced by global employers.
+Our comprehensive global PEO and payroll services are just some benefits of partnering with Acumen International.
+We make it easy for you to achieve your business goals in Greece by officially employing and compensating your best-selected global talent – locals and ex-pats – without concerns for legal and compliance risks faced by global employers.